Back

 Annual fees are a yearly cost some credit card companies charge for the privilege of having their card.

-The amount varies - anywhere from $0 to $500 depending on the card.
-This fee is just a cost-of-having-the-card fee.
+The annual fee varies - anywhere from $0 to $500 depending on the card.
+And this is just a cost-of-having-the-card fee.
 No reason.
 Just because.

 Pro tip: